 Is Your Adventure Sports Equipment Covered by Standard Travel Insurance?

-Understanding the Limits of Traditional Trip Protection
+Limits of Trip Protection

 Most travelers view insurance as an all-encompassing safety net, but in the realm of technical gear, the reality is far more nuanced.
 A standard policy from providers like Allianz or AXA is designed to cover "general baggage"—clothes, toiletries, and perhaps a basic smartphone.
 When you introduce a $6,000 specialized carbon-fiber mountain bike or a $2,000 drysuit, the math quickly falls apart.